ministryofjustice/prison-to-probation-update/README.md

 ### Running

-`localstack` is used to emulate the AWS SQS service.
-When running the integration test this will be started automatically.
-If you want the tests to use an already running version of `locastack` run the tests with the environment `AWS_PROVIDER=localstack`.
-This has the benefit of running the test quicker without the overhead of starting the `localstack` container.

-Any commands in `src/testIntegraton/resources/localstack/setup-sns.sh` will be run when `localstack` starts, so this should contain commands to create the appropriate queues.

-Localstack, AWS and localstack in TestContainers all use different bean config functions.
-So for each AWSSQSClient there will be 3 versions of this config.
-The TestContainers version only gets used in tests therefore it is defined in JmsLocalStackConfig as a test resource class.
+Localstack and AWS use different bean config functions.
+So for each AWSSQSClient there will be 2 versions of this config.

 Running all services locally:

 ```bash
 TMPDIR=/private$TMPDIR docker-compose up
 ```

-Queues and topics will automatically be created when the `localstack` container starts.
+Queues, topics and the tables will automatically be created when the `localstack` container starts.

 Running all services except this application (hence allowing you to run this in the IDE)